artwork by prinzcake

 ‣ Crowd Control

-‣ If invested, can dish out considerable Sub DPS damage through their E and Q skills.
+‣ If invested, can dish out considerable Sub DPS damage through their Elemental Skill and Burst.

-‣ Crit Rate increased by 10% within Wake of Earth (Burst).
+‣ Crit Rate increased by 10% within their Elemental Burst.

 ‣ Can run 4pc NO to offer ATK buff on Burst.